What to Do to Fight Climate Change

 Advocate in Action

-Carbon dioxide (CO2) is one of the biggest driver of climate change.
+Carbon dioxide (CO2) is one of the biggest drivers of climate change.
 CO2 and other gases from cars, factories, electricity production and agriculture trap excess heat near the earth's surface creating warmer temperatures and shifting weather patterns.1 These changes have broad impacts on air pollution, allergens, extreme weather and wildfires.

 However, carbon pollution is not the only driver of climate change.
 Methane, nitrous oxides and even ozone are some of the other gases that fuel warming temperatures and weather pattern changes.